Kamen Rider: United States

+In 2020, Shout!
+Factory made the entire series available to stream in North America.

+In 2025, Shout!
+Studios announced that Kamen Rider Zeztz would be simulcasted on the TokuSHOUTsu YouTube channel.

 Merchandise

 As of March 2021, Bandai Namco has sold 14.50 million Kamen Rider transformation belts since February 2000.

 Homages and parodies

 The Kamen Rider franchise has been parodied in and outside Japan.
 One parody is of the Kamen Rider henshin (metamorphosis) pose.

 In video games, Skullomania (from Street Fighter EX) and May Lee (from The King of Fighters) are examples of Kamen Rider parodies.
 The titular protagonist of the Viewtiful Joe game series is modeled after the heroes of Kamen Rider and other tokusatsu series of the 1960s and 1970s, according to character designer Kumiko Suekane.
 In the Pokémon franchise, the grasshopper-based Pokémon known as Lokix appears to take inspiration from the heroes of the Kamen Rider series, further evidenced by the original Kamen Rider's grasshopper motif (which is also shared with other primary Riders).

 In anime, examples include Fair, then Partly Piggy, My-HiME (and its sequel, My Otome), Dragon Ball Z, Bleach, and Franken Fran.
 In the Crayon Shin-chan series, the title character interacts with Kamen Riders in crossover specials.
 Case Closed has a recurring TV series the detective boys like to watch, Kamen Yaiba.
 In One-Punch Man, the C-Class Hero Mumen Rider is a parody, being an ordinary man in a world of superhuman beings, riding a bicycle rather than a motorcycle.
 However, despite his weakness, he is extremely heroic and his actions counter his parodic character conception.
 The series has also been parodied and homaged in the Disney Channel series Amphibia, referencing Kamen Rider 1, Kamen Rider Kuuga, and Riderman from Kamen Rider V3.

 In live-action, parodies include "Kamen Renaider" by SMAP's Takuya Kimura and Shingo Katori, a parody of Ryuki; "Kamen Zaiber", a parody of the original series; "Kamen Norider" by the Tunnels, a parody of Kamen Rider 1 and as well as the first series; "Kamen Rider HG", Hard Gay's parody of the original for a Japanese TV show, and "Ridermen" (a short skit with a man called Ridermen, a parody of the Riderman on the set of Kamen Rider Kuuga.

 Akimasa Nakamura, a Japanese astronomer named two minor planets in honor of the series: 12408 Fujioka for actor Hiroshi Fujioka, known for his portrayal of Takeshi Hongo/Kamen Rider 1, and 12796 Kamenrider for the series itself.